-Portugal held a parliamentary election on Sunday, October 6, 2019.
+Portugal held an early parliamentary election on Sunday, January 30, 2022.
 A description of the proportional representation system used since 1975 to elect members of the national unicameral legislature - the Assembleia da República or Assembly of the Republic - is presented here.

-The election statistics presented in this space come from official data files originally issued by the Secretariado Técnico dos Assuntos para o Processo Eleitoral (STAPE) of the Ministry of Domestic Affairs of Portugal, and results published on the Legislativas 2009, Legislativas 2011 and Legislativas 2015 websites.
+The election statistics presented in this space come from official data files originally issued by the Secretariado Técnico dos Assuntos para o Processo Eleitoral (STAPE) of the Ministry of Domestic Affairs of Portugal, and results published on the Legislativas 2009, Legislativas 2011, Legislativas 2015 and Legislativas 2019 websites.
 Note that these statistics do not include results in the election districts established for Portuguese voters residing abroad.

 May 23-26, 2019 European election results are available here.
 In addition, Portugal's Directorate General of Internal Administration has detailed results in Portuguese of the 2019 European election in Portugal.